kraewind/blog/client/blog/README.md

 This app is going to replace medium.com as my main blog posting method.
-More instructions to come in ReadMe!
+More instructions to come in ReadMe